danielpotter97/pottersite-ops-stuff/README.md

 Servers:
 - HP Elitedesk 800 G3 (I5-6500 4c/4t, 32GB RAM, 256GB SSD)

-Environments

 Architecture

+TOP LEVEL

+LOW LEVEL

 Applications

 Docker - for application runtime

-Jenkins - for automation
+Jenkins - for automation on a separated VM

-Ansible - for
+Ansible - for automating configuration tasks on the servers.

 Portainer - for container mangament

+Registry - To storing security scanned 3rd party images before using it.

 Jellyfin - for home media

+qbittorrent - to manage torrents (ONLY LEGALLY DOWNLOADED LINUX IMAGES)